BleuBleu/FamiStudio/FamiStudio/Resources/Localization/README.md

 The strings are stored in sections which are between brackets (ex: `[PianoRoll]`), which map to classes in the C# code.

-In each section, you will find series of keys and values.
+In each section, you will find series of keys and values, separated by an equal (`=`) sign.
 You are only allowed to change the values, do not touch the keys.
 Comments can be added with `#` or `;`.
 Everything to the right of these characters will be ignored.

 ```